Most babies start teething from around six months of age, but the teething can begin any time from three months to thirteen months of age.

 - Lateral incisors

 - Second molars

 Between five to ten months the lower middle teeth sprout which is known as lower central incisors.
-Very rare cases the upper central incisors emerge first.
-My son the upper central incisors appeared first which the doctor said it happens in some babies.
+In very rare cases the upper central incisors emerge first.
+My son the upper central incisors appeared first which the doctor said happens in some babies.

 Between six to twelve months the upper middle teeth or upper central incisors emerge.

 At the age of nine months to 13 months, the upper lateral incisors come out.
 So on the upper row, your baby will have four teeth by 13 months.